 His private resolution was, let all that go.
-The knell was sounding, and while reason weighed the likelihood slim anyone would discover both his sources (one maybe excusable as failed attribution)…still, in ways, the Wilmot was more visible now than before.
-He’d had to learn how to use something called Dropbox, because Jules used it, and he was supposed to notate her memos, if he cared (mostly not) about any new directive.
+The knell was sounding, and while reason weighed the likelihood slim anyone would discover both his sources (one maybe excusable as failed attribution)…still, the Wilmot was more visible now than before.
+He’d since had to learn how to use a thing called Dropbox, because Jules used it, and he was supposed to notate her memos, if he cared (mostly not) about any new directive.

 She sometimes said, “Tom, I like you.
 Why don’t you work a little harder?”

-Out of paranoia, he’d got on Twitter, thinking the shadowy figure that would bring him down one day would find him there, and he’d have at least a heads-up.
+Out of paranoia, he had got on Twitter, thinking the shadowy figure that would bring him down one day would find him there, and he’d have at least a heads-up.
 Time to give thought to his letter of resignation.

-No, he did not propose to be a pompous jackass, a hypocrite of the worst order, catching kids out and flunking them.
+No, he had not proposed to be a pompous jackass, a hypocrite of the worst order, catching kids out and flunking them.
 Caught out himself one day, boomeranged upon, justly.
 And it would be nice when the axe fell, if someone could say, Wilmot was a fraud…but I liked him.